‹ Back to New at Amity Blog

 2. Communication Skills

 Good communication is an important trait for managers; simple communication is not enough.
 They are expected to develop clarity in expectations, give feedback, and help resolve conflicts.
-Communication training supports their communication effectiveness.
+Communication training for management supports their communication effectiveness.

 • Active Listening: How to listen in a constructive manner and respond appropriately.